 - Transfer students may also have restrictions on the portion of their SU CH allocations that may be used during the first four full-time semesters of their ESF programs of study (POS).
 The attached table shows the credit limits.

 ESF students will have the option to purchase additional SU credit hours beyond their allocations and to pay for those through a tuition surcharge.

 - The cost per CH will be approximately $351.50.

 - This tuition surcharge will be paid as part of the tuition bill collected by ESF for the semester.
 ESF will remit the tuition surcharge in full to SU.

 - Students may purchase additional SU credits when they exceed their total credit hour allocation or when they exceed their first year or second year limits.

 Exceptions and Review

-- SU may restrict access by ESF students to high demand courses.
+- SU may restrict access to some courses

 - As in the past, these arrangements do not apply to courses taken in the summer, except for students enrolled in the Maxwell MPA program.